dt-demos/otel-vector/README.md

 This assumes installation of both Python, the sample Python app, and Vector on a MAC, but it can be adapted to other locations such as EC2 with Linux.

 To try out the demo, you will need to have 3 terminal windows.
-* terminal 1 - to run the Python sample app
+* terminal 1 - to run the Python scripts
-* terminal 2 - to run Vector as a command.
+* terminal 2 - to run Vector from command line.
 You can run as a service, but this way is easier for quick demoing and changing vector configurations
 * terminal 3 - to run command line to send requests to the sample app

 # Setup